Bewica/challenge/challenge.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Bewica/challenge/blob/master/mail_from_ken.ipynb)

 > IMPORTANT: Make your own copy of this notebook.
 Otherwise everyone will be able to see your work (including other candidates)

+> NOTE: A training matrix with 3000 features can take a long time to compute.
+It's suggested to work with a small number of emails.
+It's ok to submit the results for a model trained with a subset of the emails even if the performance of the algorithm is not great.